TwitchyLinux/ccr/README.md

    so they work & play nicely, most of the time

 The problem with both of these approaches is the details about _how_ dependencies are embodied.
-Scripts tend to implicitely encode the nuance of inter-dependencies and the assumptions of the maintainer, rather than be obvious to an observer trying to change or fix something.
-Due to the complexity of a modern system, any change is fraught with the danger of breaking some unknown interdependency.
+Scripts tend to implicitly encode the nuance of inter-dependencies and the assumptions of the maintainer, rather than be obvious to an observer trying to change or fix something.
+Due to the complexity of a modern system, any change is fraught with the danger of breaking some unknown dependencies.

 Package managers are better in this respect, but have some of the same issues.
 Decisions around what should be contained within one package or another, which logic should exist in